pabennett/chiptools/docs/examples.rst

 Tests are executed in the following way when using the ChipToolsTest class:

     * Execute simulationSetup function if defined.
-    * Invoke simulator using the set-up attributes.
+    * Invoke and run simulator in console mode.
-    * Execute test case (function with a 'test' prefix).
+    * Execute test case (functions with a 'test' prefix).
     * Execute simulatorTearDown function if defined.

-The **simulationSetup** function should be overloaded to run any 'preparation' code your testbench may require before it is executed.
-For testing the Max Hold component we can use this function to write the input file to the testbench using different stimulus waveforms that we have created in Python.
+The **simulationSetup** function should be overloaded to run any **preparation** code your testbench may require before it is executed.
+For testing the Max Hold component we can use this function to write the input file for the testbench using different stimulus waveforms that we have created in Python.

 .. code-block:: python